 A dynamic and effective quality management system centres on providing satisfaction to clients and meeting their concerns in terms of food safety and compliance with regulatory local requirements.

-Prova, a leader in the manufacturing of vanilla, cocoa and coffee extracts and flavours for the sweet food industry, is supporting vanilla farmers on the ground.
+Prova, a leader in the manufacturing of vanilla, cocoa, caramel, nuts and sweet brown nuts and flavours for the sweet food industry, is supporting vanilla farmers on the ground.
 Its sustainable vanilla programme VDB (Vanille Durable Bemanevika), is addressing the root causes of the precarious living conditions.
 Its actions contribute to improving livelihoods by increasing farmer income through better vanilla bean quality, higher yields, increased proportion of cured vanilla sold and diversification into other crops.
 In addition, it is also investing in the community's life by supporting local initiatives.

 Prova is also joining forces with other big companies in the industry through various joint programmes.